The Terms of Public Auction for Ketterer Kunst Munich can be found + here.

 – The purchasing price includes the statutory VAT of currently 19 %.

-– The share of the hammer price exceeding 200,000 Euro is subject to a premium of 21 % and is added to the premium of the share of the hammer price up to 200,000 Euro.
+– The share of the hammer price exceeding 200,000 Euro is subject to a surcharge of 20 % and is added to the surcharge of the share of the hammer price up to 200,000 Euro.

-– The statutory VAT of currently 19 % is levied to the sum of hammer price and premium.
+– The statutory VAT of currently 19 % is levied to the sum of hammer price and surcharge.
 As an exception, the reduced VAT of 7 % is added for printed books.
-In accordance with §26 of German Copyright Act, a droit de suite charge of 1.5 % plus 19 % VAT is levied for original artworks and photographs for the compensation of the statutory right of resale.

 Regular taxation may be applied for contractors entitled to input tax reduction.